shubhamtyagi072/VideoApp/README.md

 In this hook, the `useEffect` hook is used to subscribe to the `dominantSpeakerChanged` event emitted by the `room` object.
 When this event is emitted, the `setDominantSpeaker` function is called which will update the `dominantSpeaker` variable and trigger a re-render of any components that are consuming this hook.

-For more information on how React hooks can be used with the Twilio Video SDK, see this tutorial: https://www.twilio.com/blog/video-chat-react-hooks.
+For more information on how React hooks can be used with the CB Video Conferencing SDK, see this tutorial: https://www.twilio.com/blog/video-chat-react-hooks.
 To see all of the hooks used by this application, look in the `src/hooks` directory.

 The [VideoProvider](src/components/VideoProvider/index.tsx) component contains much of the logic that relates to connecting to video rooms and acquiring local input devices.
 The VideoProvider component exposes many properties and methods to the rest of the application through the [useVideoContext](src/hooks/useVideoContext/useVideoContext.ts) hook.
 Similarly, the [ChatProvider](src/components/ChatProvider/index.tsx) contains logic that relates to connecting to a Twilio Conversation, and it exposes properties and methods through the [useChatContext](src/hooks/useChatContext/useChatContext.ts) hook.